 The key to the success of any program or curriculum is the sequence of its activities, or in other words, using the right activity at the right time.
 This means that the language used throughout playmeo necessarily acknowledges a group’s needs at all times.

-This sequence is called The Difference Model, a simple philosophy described in Serious Fun.
+This sequence is called The Difference Model, a simple philosophy described in my books Serious Fun and No Props.

 This sequence is modelled and reflected in all of playmeo’s content.
 The four steps of the model are: